 June 12, 2024, 3:58 am | Read time: 2 minutes

 How much solar power can I generate on my roof?
-This question is posed not only by businesses and decision-makers but also by numerous homeowners and apartment owners.
-A new map from the German Aerospace Center (DLR) offers helpful guidance.
+This question is not only asked by businesses and decision-makers but also by numerous homeowners and apartment owners.
+A new map from the German Aerospace Center (DLR) offers good assistance in this regard.
 Its name: Solaratlas.

 Solaratlas Shows Potential Yield of a PV System

-The Solaratlas displays the calculated yield that a roof area with an installed photovoltaic system can deliver.
-The results can be viewed in various formats, from federal state to district and municipality, down to individual buildings.
-You must locate your own building on the municipal map yourself—due to privacy concerns.
+The Solaratlas shows the calculated yield that a roof area with an installed photovoltaic system can deliver.
+The result can be displayed in various views—from federal state to district and municipality, down to individual buildings.
+You have to find your own building from the municipal map due to data protection.

 The potential yield of a solar system is color-coded—from violet (low yield) to light orange (high yield).
 The potential is indicated in megawatt-hours per year.
 The Solaratlas is available for free at this link.